Amirarsalan-sn/Finite-potential-wall/README.md

 Another interesting fact is that despite the fact that $E < V_0$ in this spectrum, yet some part of the quantum particle manages to pass the potential wall!!

-In this section we explored the relationship between the coefficients inside the eigenstates of hamiltonian by applying the boundry conditions on them.
+In this section we explored the relationship between the coefficients inside the eigenstates of hamiltonian by applying the boundary conditions on them.
 We calculated the relation between $A$ and $B$, $A$ and $F$, $C$ and $D$ and $C$ and $F$.
 This means by knowing only one of these coefficients (lets say $A$), all the other coefficients can be calculated using the relations discovered earlier.
 In the next section, the exact same thing will be calculated but for eigenfunctions which their energies exceed $V_0$.

 ## Transmission and Reflection Coefficients for E > V0
-In this spectrum, the boundry conditions are the same, but the shape of eigenstates is different:
+In this spectrum, the boundary conditions are the same, but the shape of eigenstates is different:

 ```math
 \psi_{\kappa}(x) = \begin{cases}